xspager/Cedar_tools/README.md

 This is a BCPL reference manual from Xerox http://www.bitsavers.org/pdf/xerox/alto/bcpl/BCPL_Reference_Manual_Sep75.pdf

 What I later found when looking for the C source code of one of the Cedar ports to Unix, was binaries for Sun Microsystems SunOS (the OS before Solaris) for the architecture sun4 like https://xeroxparcarchive.computerhistory.org/_cdcsl_93-16_/1/cedar/cdpackage/solaris2/.index.html.
-After looking for the particular version of SunOS those binaries were compiled for SunOS 2.6 (aka Solaris 5.6) to try to increase my chances of success (and a archive.org hack/outage later) I found the installed ISO file **[TODO: link the internet achieve here]**.
-I did familiarized myself with SunOS and running it on QEmu using the _qemu-system-sparc_ emulator with (and I figured this out later when I got the Cedar environment to run) a particular flag **[TODO: document the flag here and add the full command line here]**.
+After looking for the particular version of SunOS those binaries were compiled for, SunOS 2.6 (aka Solaris 5.6), to try to increase my chances of success (and a archive.org hack/outage later) I found the installed ISO file **[TODO: link the internet achieve here]**.
+I did familiarized myself with SunOS and running it on QEmu using the _qemu-system-sparc_ emulator with (and I figured this out later when I got the Cedar environment to run) a particular flag *-cpu 'TI-SuperSparc-II,+float128'* (note we are adding *+float128* to what would be the default value for the -cpu flag).
 Turns out those binary files were part of a mostly functional version of Cedar.
-Besides telling QEmu to add a float point extension to the emulated Sparc CPU and after lot's of trial en error it was only necessary to rename the folders in https://xeroxparcarchive.computerhistory.org/_cdcsl_93-16_/1/cedar/release/.index.html since the capitalization of the names was lost when I downloaded them. **[TODO: find a way to keep the correct case or write a script to rename the folders correctly]**.
+Besides telling QEmu to add a float point extension to the emulated Sparc CPU and after lot's of trial en error it was only necessary to rename the folders in https://xeroxparcarchive.computerhistory.org/_cdcsl_93-16_/1/cedar/release/.index.html since the capitalization of the names was lost when I downloaded them.
 You should be able to run the environment by replacing the custom X server that SunOS defaults to but I didn't try that and ran a Xephir nested X server on another machine.

 **[TODO: try to find this update mentioned at wikipedia "Last update was Solaris 2.6 5/98."]**